Aeris111/CS_song/README.md

     > e.g. S10-1 represent the song which is the first place in 2010
 - remove symbols represent to repeated line

-### Metadata list
+### Organisation of Metadata

-- singer name, lyricist name
-- when there are multiple participants...
+- when there are multiple participants in the '*singer*' and '*lyricist*' column, participants are separated by a comma.
     > e.g. 李克勤 (Hacken Lee),容祖兒 (Joey Yung)

 ### (reason of metadata choice?)